Tendenci has selective permissions control for users and members at a site-wide level and permission control at a content-specific level.

 Member Permissions grant permissions to anyone who is a Member of your website.
 Members are defined as having applied and been approved for a membership or corporate membership on your website.

-Group Permissions grant permissions to users who are part of specific User or Member Groups on your website.
-You can use the Group Permissions section to specify content for only certain groups of users to give selective access to content on your site solely based on their participation in a certain User Group.
+Group Permissions grant permissions to users who are part of specific User or Member Groups you've created on your Tendenci website.
+You can use the Group Permissions section to specify content for users or members within that group.